TheBodger/MMM-ModulePosition/README.md

 Leave settings as the default for best results, minimum size is probably the only setting that may need amending depending on the size of the MM2 display

-This has been tested with a number of different MM layout and layout options.
-It may however not cater for all combinations and may have problems with modules that adjust the modules displayed in the MM display.
+This has been tested with a number of different MM layouts and layout options.
+It may however not cater for all combinations and may have problems with modules that adjust the modules displayed in the MM display or that to swap between sets of visible modules.
 Try it out to see if it works ok with your favorite layout.
+Raise an issue in Github if it doesnt work as expected.